jodynichols/appdynamics-webflux-instrumentation/README.md

-# AppDynamics Kafka Camel Correlation
+# AppDynamics WebFlux Instrumentation

 ## Use Case
-Enables AppDynamics correlation from Camel to Kafka to consumers
+Enables HTTP Requests to and from WebFlux components.

 ## Installation